annascanu/comptonUtility/README.md

  In particular, this code allows you to:
  - fit data with Gaussian peaks and exponential/erfc-like backgrounds;
  - check for linearity of certain sets of data;
- - utilities for the optimization of instrumentation used throughout the experience (for example, putting the FWHM of the observed gaussian peaks as a function of certain parameters)
+ - utilities for the optimization of instrumentation used throughout the experience (for example, putting the FWHM of the observed gaussian peaks as a function of certain parameters);
+ - etc.

+ **Still a work in progress!**